 If your child is suffering from bipolar disorder, we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading bipolar disorder treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading bipolar disorder treatment for children and adolescents.

-Learn more about bipolar disorder treatment at Southwood Psychiatric Hospital in Pittsburgh, PA
+Learn more about bipolar disorder treatment at Southwood Psychiatric Hospital near Pittsburgh, PA

 When children and adolescents are burdened by the behavioral and emotional deficits that arise as the result of a mental health condition, they can quickly begin to feel as though their lives have fallen out of their control.
 Bipolar disorder is one such mental health condition that has the potential to reap countless adverse effects on a child or adolescent’s life.
 Understanding how challenging life can be when young people are plagued by the symptoms of bipolar disorder, Southwood Psychiatric Hospital has created specialized programming that is tailored to meet the unique and sensitive needs of young people who are struggling with the devastation that this disorder have imposed upon their lives.
 Through the implementation of various therapeutic techniques and treatment modalities, the highly skilled staff at Southwood Psychiatric Hospital want to help your child rediscover the joy of a life that is not tainted by the symptoms of bipolar disorder.

-Why consider treatment for bipolar disorder at Southwood Psychiatric Hospital in Pittsburgh, PA
+Why consider treatment for bipolar disorder at Southwood Psychiatric Hospital near Pittsburgh, PA

 When children and adolescents are suffering from bipolar disorder and are denied the opportunity to receive treatment, they are at risk for experiencing any number of negative repercussions in their day-to-day lives.
 Their ability to excel in school can become greatly hindered, leading to potential academic failure.
 Behavioral difficulties in an academic setting can lead to the onset of disciplinary action, including possible suspension or expulsion.
 These youth may find that they struggle to develop and maintain any type of significant interpersonal relationships, including friendships, relationships with family members, and/or romantic relationships.
 Their suffering from these adverse consequences can drastically lower their overall sense of self-worth and leave them feeling hopeless about their futures.
 Furthermore, it is extremely common for individuals with bipolar disorder to begin experimenting with drugs and/or alcohol in an attempt to self-medicate the distressing symptoms that they experience.
 For these reasons and more, it is imperative that treatment is sought and implemented as soon as possible so that such detriments can be successfully avoided.